-The above information given to a police officer and reduced to writing is known as First Information Report (FIR).
-Although such words are not mentioned in the Criminal Procedure Code.
-The investigation of the case proceeds on this information only.
+The above information given to a police officer and reduced to writing is known as First Information Report (FIR) although such words are not mentioned in the Criminal Procedure Code.
+The investigation of the case proceeds on this information.
+FIRs must be lodged promptly because any delay in the lodgement of FIR is viewed adversely by the Courts.
+However, the delay is not fatal.
+The Supreme Court in Dilawar Singh and Ors. v.
+State of Haryana, 2014 (4) JCC 2899, said that where delay in lodging complaint and registration of FIR has been satisfactorily explained, the delay by itself was no ground for disbelieving the prosecution evidence.
 Thus, the principal object of this Section is to set the criminal law in motion and to obtain information about the alleged criminal activities so as to punish the guilty.

 For the purpose of enabling the police to start investigation, it is open to the Magistrate to direct the police to register an FIR.
 There is nothing illegal in doing so.
 After all registration of an FIR involves only the process of entering the substance of the information relating to the commission of the cognizable offence in a book kept by the officer-in-charge of the police station as indicated in Section 154 of the Code.
 (Mohd.
 Yousuf v.
-Afaq Jahan, AIR 2006 SC 708.)
+Afaq Jahan AIR 2006 SC 708.)

-Any person aggrieved by a refusal on the part of an officer incharge of a police station to record the information may send the substance of such information in writing and by post to the Superintendent of Police concerned who if satisfied that such information discloses the commission of a cognizable offence shall either investigate the case himself or direct an investigation to be made by any police officer subordinate to him.
+Any person aggrieved by a refusal on the part of an officer in-charge of a police station to record the information may send the substance of such information in writing and by post to the Superintendent of Police concerned who if satisfied that such information discloses the commission of a cognizable offence shall either investigate the case himself or direct an investigation to be made by any police officer subordinate to him.